peterferguson/v4/content/posts/neural-networks-definition/index.md

 Mathematically a neural network can be described as a collection of sequences of functions which when interleaved through composition lead to reparameterisations that 'describe' an increasingly abstract feature of the input.

-Although this article has been written in markdown you can [click here for an unoptimised pdf version](/NeuralNetworks.pdf)
+Although this article has been written in markdown you can [click here for a pdf version](/NeuralNetworks.pdf)

 # Introduction